Cyberbit-7/alohomora/README.md

 # Alohomora
 ### Alohomora is a plugin/extension that unlocks a few useful features while using the Alohomora kiosk web-view exploit.
 For any issues/tech support questions, open an issue to this repository using Github.
 Don't use Alohomora for any illegal activities.

-Please take a few minutes of your time to read the entire read-me.
-This will save you a lot of time and suffering, and will teach you how to utilize Alohomora to it's full potential.
-If you can't figure out how to sign-in to Google, read the guide.
-If you can't figure out how to bypass your school's Wi-fi, read the guide.
-If you can't figure out how to play Fortnite on your Chromebook, READ THE GUIDE.
-I know this is a lot to read, I'm working on transfering it to a powerpoint.

 ### Entering the exploit is Section A, and setup is Section B-D. You only have to do Section B-D once.
 I suggest commiting Section A to memory, or at least saving it to your phone so you know how to get back into the exploit if you exit out accidentally.
 Good luck!

 ## Section A: Alohomora Kiosk Web-View Exploit